Daybreak (1933 film): Reception

-Translations
+Home media

-Daybreak was released on region free DVD by Cinema Epoch on May 8th, 2007.
+Daybreak was released on region free DVD by Cinema Epoch on May 8, 2007.
 The disc features English subtitles and includes Crossroads, a 1937 film directed by Shen Xiling and released by the Mingxing Film Company.

-A free version of the film Daybreak with English subtitles can also be found on the University of British Columbia’s Chinese Film Classics website, as well as on YouTube under the same name.
+A free version of the film with English subtitles can also be found on the University of British Columbia’s Chinese Film Classics website, as well as on YouTube under the same name.